khinydnlin/car_auction_price_predictions/README.md

 #### -- Project: Freelance Project

 ## Project Objective
-This project was carried out as part of freelance contract for one of the automotive players in Myanmar back in 2019.
+This project was initially carried out as part of freelance contract for one of the automotive players in Myanmar back in 2019.
 Until recently, due to import restrictions, Myanmar's automotive market was primarily dominated by the second-hand cars.
 As a result, the market lacked transparency and a proper pricing mechanism as the transactions were mainly handled by unofficial car brokers.
 The objective of the project was to understand the factors influencing the second-hand car prices and to estimate the car prices based on their attribtues.
 The end goal was to develop a data-driven fair pricing mechanism for an automotive platform.

+Disclaimer: simulated data was used to protect confidentiality

 ### Skills Used
 * Data Collection